Battle of Jersey: British preparations

-The Battle
+Battle

 The attack began.
 The British forces in the Grande Rue, now called Broad Street, included the 78th Regiment, the Battalion of Saint Lawrence, the South-East Regiment, and the Compagnies de Saint-Jean.
 The 95th Regiment of Foot, with the rest of the militia, advanced down the other avenues.
 The British had too many troops for the battle, a British soldier later saying that a third of the British troops would have been more than enough to destroy the French army.
 Many British soldiers, confused and having nothing to shoot at, fired most of their shots into the air.

 The French resistance was short, most of the action lasting a quarter of an hour.
 The French only fired the cannons that they had at their disposal once or twice.
 The British had a howitzer placed directly opposite the market in the Grande Rue, which at each shot "cleaned all the surroundings of French" according to a member of the British service.

 Major Peirson and the 95th Regiment advanced towards the Avenue du Marché.
 Then, when the British were prevailing, a musket ball in the heart killed Major Peirson; his saddened troops, now led by a militia subaltern, Philip Dumaresq, rushed forward and continued the fight.
 When de Rullecourt fell wounded, many French soldiers gave up the fight, throwing down their weapons and fleeing.
 Others reached the market houses from where they continued to fire.

 De Rullecourt, through Corbet, told the British that the French had two battalions and an artillery company at La Rocque, which could be at the town within a quarter of an hour.
 The British were not intimidated, knowing that less than 200 French troops had landed that morning.
 A guard of 45 grenadiers of the 83rd Regiment, led by Captain Campbell, resisted 140 French soldiers until the arrival of a part of the East Regiment, whereupon the French were defeated, suffering 30 dead or wounded, with 70 men taken prisoner.
 Seven grenadiers were killed during this action.
 The remaining French soldiers dispersed throughout the countryside to try to reach their boats; local people captured several of them.

 Conclusion

 The British took 600 prisoners in all, whom they subsequently sent to England.
 The British losses were 11 dead and 36 wounded among the regular troops, and four dead and 29 wounded among the militia.
 In addition, Captain Charlton, of the Royal Artillery, was wounded while a prisoner of the French.
 The French had 78 killed and 74 wounded.
 De Rullecourt was seriously wounded, and died that night at the house of Dr Lerrier in Royal Square (now the pub called The Peirson); he was buried in the grounds of the Parish Church of St Helier.

-Captain Lumsdaine stated: "The face of the affairs being in a few hours thus changed, the enemy's vessels quit the Island, the troops that they had landed being drowned, killed, wounded or prisoners."
+Captain Mulcaster stated: "The face of the affairs being in a few hours thus changed, the enemy's vessels quit the Island, the troops that they had landed being drowned, killed, wounded or prisoners."